-Many teams are experiencing significant change as a result of the events of 2020 but change within teams presents a perennial challenge.
+Many teams are experiencing significant change.
+As a result of the events of 2020.
+Change within teams presents a perennial challenge.
 Team membership is always fluid, goals and objectives need to be revisited, projects and focuses come and go.

 The current context for teams is more turbulent than ever.
-The threat or reality of redundancies, restructure and shifting priorities are more present now than they have been for a number of years.
-This makes it even more important to look after your team’s health, whether you are a team member, line manager, business leader or a professional who supports teams in their development and performance.
+The threat or reality of redundancies, restructuring and shifting priorities are more present now than they have been for a number of years.
+This makes it even more important to look after your team’s health.
+Even if you are a team member, line manager, business leader or a professional who supports teams in their development and performance.

 My tips for successfully managing a team through change are:

 - ensure you have clarity of goals, roles and responsibilities